I wanted to

 2:9-12)

-something new that appeals to them and that will fit their own particular needs
+something new, things that they can debate, and that they can mold to fit their own particular needs

-and circumstances; and make Jehovah the sort of God they want him to be.
-But
+and circumstances.
+They would like to make Jehovah the sort of God they want him to be;

 Footnote: